fatih/sicp/thoughts.md

   I've read from the other sources and focus only on the question itself.
 And I've just tried to implement what's being ordered in the question, though I had to check it out from other solutions.
+* Just got my SICP hard copy and discovered that the page numbers are completely different.
+I'm actually at page 59, not 74 :)